nu113d/AnonGPS/README.md

 </div>

 # About
 AnonGPS is a simple GPS tracking app for Android offering end-to-end encryption across devices without providing any personal information at all.
-This app is ideal for situations where location tracking is necessary but privacy is paramount.

-The application implements symmetric encryption with AES128 to secure all location data.
+The application implements symmetric encryption with AES-256 to secure all location data.
 This ensures that only the target users who receive the key can access the data while anything stored in the database is encrypted without any keys.

 ## Features
+- No account required.
+Every device has a Unique ID.
 - Track location, altitude and speed
 - Real time updates
-- No account required.
-Every device has a Unique ID.
 - Share with QR code.
 - Reset the cryptographic keys at any time.
-- Option to save or not your last known location.
+- Option to keep or not your last known location.

 # How to Use